dslm4515/Musl-LFS/README.md

 # Musl-LFS
-Linux From Scratch using Musl as Libc and Runit as init system
+Linux From Scratch using Musl as Libc and S6+S6-rc as init system

 This is based on the works of Linux From Scratch (http://www.linuxfromscratch.org), which use GLibc and SysVinit/systemD.
 Additional work was derived from Void Linux (https://voidlinux.org), Alpine Linux (https://alpinelinux.org), and Dragora Linux (https://dragora.org).
 Runit scripts were used from (https://github.com/inthecloud247/runit-for-lfs).
 For logging, I used porg from http://porg.sourceforge.net/.

-The aim of this project is to create a create a Linux system using Musl (www.musl-libc.org) instead of GNU's Glibc and Runit (http://smarden.org/runit/) instead SysVinit.
+The aim of this project is to create a create a Linux system using Musl (www.musl-libc.org) instead of GNU's Glibc and Runit/S6 (http://smarden.org/runit/) instead SysVinit.

 Goals:
 <ul>
-<li> [x] Version 2.xx now compiles all packages under chroot by cross-compiling the toolchain. </li>
+<li> [x] Version 2.xx+ now compiles all packages under chroot by cross-compiling the toolchain. </li>
 <li> [ ] Currently, I only have computers with 32 and 64 bit x86 CPUs (i.e. Intel Core Duo).
 In the future, I would like this project to expand to the ARM architecture </li>
 <li> [x] Stack Smashing Protection (SSP) will be enabled since using a patch from Void Linux should solve the previous issues of packages failing to compile when SSP is enabled by default.
 <li> [ ] Properly name patches to reflect origin (i.e. Alpine or void) </li>